 - Supervisors’ Guide to Supporting Learners’ Mental Health; For NHS staff, supervisors and line manager

-If you are concerned about yourself or a loved one, use the Hub of Hope to search for mental health charities in your local area, or find one that can help with a specific problem.
-It’s run by Chasing the Stigma, a national mental health charity.external
+If you are concerned about yourself or a loved one, find out how to access NHS mental health services and where to get urgent help.
+You can search for mental health charities in your local area or find one that can help with a specific problem.external

 FutureLearn - What is anxiety and how can you deal with it?